vinceimbat/vinceimbat/content/andy matuschak working log prompts.md

   - thoughts
   - seedlings
 ---
-Here are the questions that [[Andy Matuschak]] asks himself every morning when he turns to working from his Evergreen notes to his Working Log.
+Here are the questions that [[andy matuschak]] asks himself every morning when he turns to working from his Evergreen notes to his Working Log.

 - What are the most important unknowns for this project?
 - What new ideas am I excited about?